Cash stolen from downtown Chemainus businesses - BC Local News

 Then, at 10:56 p.m., the glass at the Subway was smashed and cash was targeted.

-RCMP said a suspect was caught on video surveillance and is described as male, with a slender build, wearing blue jeans and a dark hoodie with white lettering on the back across the shoulders.
+RCMP said a suspect was caught on video surveillance and is described as a man with a slender build, wearing blue jeans and a dark hoodie with white lettering on the back across the shoulders.

 The Chemainus BIA sent out an advisory to members also drawing their attention to one witness who saw an extended white half-ton pickup truck that was parked and later fled from the area around Waterwheel Park.